One man dead, two Federal Way police officers shot

-Two Federal Way police officers are recovering after being shot and one suspect is dead after an altercation in the 30800 block of 14th Avenue South early Tuesday morning.
+Two Federal Way police officers are recovering after being shot and a suspect is dead after an altercation in the 30800 block of 14th Avenue South early Tuesday morning.

 The officers were taken to St. Francis Hospital and Harborview Medical Center with non-life-threatening injuries, Federal Way police told the Federal Way Mirror.